CirroBuild/FrostiDocs/docs/third-party-tools/kafka/questdb-kafka.md

 "Arthur",42,"Dent","2022-11-01T13:11:55.558108Z"
 ```

-Depending on the [commit lag](/docs/guides/out-of-order-commit-lag/) setting, it
-can take up to 30 seconds for the table to become visible.
-The `curl` command
-may initially return the `table not found` error or an empty table as a result.

 If you can see the expected result then congratulations, you have successfully
 created and executed your first Kafka to QuestDB pipeline! 🎉